 Here’s what I found most interesting, and since I visit eReader and Fictionwise rarely I don’t know when it was added.
 But there’s a long string of links along the bottom of both sites, all of which lead to B&N’s eBookstore, B&N’s NOOK, etc. It’s listed under “eBook Resources at Barnes and Noble” but if you look at the links available they are all items people look for at an eBookstore.
 I couldn’t find a category listing “free ebooks” on eReader or Fictionwise’s main navigation areas, but there’s a link to “free ebooks” under the resources header that leads to B&N. They also link “Cheap ebooks” and “Romance ebooks” under that same B&N header.
 Essentially, B&N is subtly redirecting people to their own site as they look for specific areas, even though the old familiar Fictionwise and eReader still exist.

-The question is, what’s the long term plan here?
+The question is, what’s the long-term plan here?
 A year ago the only reference to B&N was “Fictionwise (A Barnes and Noble Company)”.
-Now there’s links attracting customers right to the B&N site.
+Now there are links attracting customers right to the B&N site.
 How long until eReader and Fictionwise just redirect to BN.com?
 The writing’s been on the wall for quite a while, but it seems like it’s getting brighter and more clear: B&N is slowly transitioning all their ebook properties under BN.com, and it’s only a matter of time.